-The Sussex-RAL group is constructing a He-II UCN source in the H53 CN beamline at the 60 MW ILL reactor for the CryoEDM experiment.
-After construction of a more intense CN beamline (which will branch off the H172 beamline), the UCN density anticipated in the EDM cell is 1000 UCN/cc.
+The Sussex-RAL group is constructing a superfluid 4He UCN source in the H53 CN beamline at the 60 MW ILL reactor for the CryoEDM experiment.
+After construction of a more intense CN beamline (which will branch off the H172 beamline), the UCN density anticipated in the n-EDM cell is 1000 UCN/cc.

-A large US group, working at the SNS, is also constructing a superfluid 4He UCN source for the SNS EDM measurement.
+A large US group, working at the SNS, is also constructing a superfluid 4He UCN source for the SNS n-EDM measurement.
 The cold neutron flux is smaller than ILL.
-The UCN density is expected to be 150 UCN/cc in the EDM cell [20].
+The UCN density is expected to be 150 UCN/cc in the n-EDM cell [20].